port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 In addition to running it on schedule, the AWS exporter can be used to act on live events, such as create, update and delete of a resource.

-That way you can configure a resource to be synced as soon as it changed, when it's needed.
+That way you can configure a resource to be synced as soon as it changed, in real time.

 Refer to the [run on events](./run-on-events.md) page for a detailed guide.